scindex/scindex/scindex.md

 ### Section: D04 - Data Structure & Integrity
 _Defines data structure, serialization, and validation.
 Covers schemas, migrations, data formats, and integrity checks like hashing and error correction to ensure data quality._

+- **D0400**: Data Structure & Integrity Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Data Structure & Integrity section.

 - **D0410**: Database Schemas & Migrations
   - *Description*: The formal definition of a database's structure (schema) and the version-controlled scripts (migrations) used to manage its evolution over time.